The Diploma Route to Becoming an Electrician

 Once you've passed Level 2, you move on to Level 3.
 This builds on your foundation knowledge and introduces more complex topics including circuit design, fault diagnosis, and inspection.
 Level 3 is where you develop the skills needed to work on more complex installations and begin to understand the design side of electrical work.

-Level 3 typically takes 12 to 14 weeks of full-time study.
-The pace is faster than Level 2 because you are building on existing knowledge.
+Level 3 typically takes 16 to 20 weeks of full-time study.
+The content is more advanced than Level 2, covering design, fault diagnosis, and three-phase systems in greater depth.
 Practical workshops become more challenging, with complex circuits and tighter time limits.

 Related Course